For Home-Services Owners

 Published stress rules

-Approval rights, payment order, and downside triggers have to be visible before launch so fewer assumptions stay hidden under pressure.
+Approval rights, payment order, and hard-month rules have to be visible before launch so fewer assumptions stay hidden under pressure.

 Next Step